Meet Alex Caspero

 Can we take a moment to appreciate how amazing summer produce is?
 Gosh, I feel like a kid in a candy store every time I head to the market.

 I’ll take some plums, peaches, apricots and fresh corn.
 Oh!
-And don’t forget about the watermelon.
+Don’t forget about the watermelon.
 And cantaloupe.
 And heirloom tomatoes.
-And then I have to remind myself that we are still a family of two and my cart can easily feed ten.
+Then I have to remind myself that we are still a family of two and my cart can easily feed ten.
 (But I still push through because, summer produce.)

 While 95% of the time I prefer to eat my fresh fruits plain, I enjoy coming up with fun ways to prepare them.
 I love the ritual of making desserts, whether it’s rolling out a crust for fresh cherry pie, slicing up peaches for pie bars or tossing everything in the fridge together for a refreshing fruit salad.

 If you’ve ever grilled stone fruit before, you know what a yummy treat this dessert is.
 And how effortlessly it comes together.
 Which, is really how I prefer my summer meals to be.

 You know how I feel about entertaining.
 It’s probably a blessing that we are still making friends here in St. Louis as I’d happily have friends over nightly for dinner, especially in the summertime.
 There is something so rewarding about cooking for others.
 I mean, I suppose it’s my life’s passion.
 Here, I love you and I made you some food.

 But, I don’t want to spend too much time in the kitchen while you’re here.
 And I definitely don’t want to spend any time in the kitchen cleaning up after you’ve left.
 So, let’s put things on the grill or make a big salad and call it a day.